 If you have time, there are lots more natural attractions to see in the area and plenty of walking trails.
 You can see more on visiting as well as tips for walks, on this community website.

-Whilst you are in North Yorkshire, you might also consider visiting Goathland train station.
-Found in the North York Moors, this was the filming location of the Hogwarts train station, Hogsmeade.
+Another filming location for Harry Potter in Yorkshire was Goathland train station.
+Found in the North York Moors in the village of Goathland (near the town of Whitby), this was the filming location of the Hogwarts train station, Hogsmeade.

 Durham Cathedral, Durham